16 Years Running a Business: What Actually Worked

 Revenue means nothing if you can’t pay your bills this month.
 I learned this the hard way in my third year of freelancing.
 On paper, I had $12,000 in outstanding invoices.
 In reality, I had $340 in my bank account and rent due in a week.
 That gap between money owed and money received nearly killed my business before it really started.

-After that scare, I changed everything about how I handled money.
-Net-15 became my standard.
-Deposits upfront became non-negotiable.
-I started tracking cash position weekly, not monthly.
 When you know exactly how much money you have and when money is arriving, you stop making desperate decisions.
 You can say no to bad clients.
 You can wait for good opportunities.
 Cash flow gives you options, and options are what separate surviving businesses from thriving ones.
-For tracking all of this, best accounting software makes the job manageable.
+For tracking all of this, good accounting software makes the job manageable.

 Your First Clients Won’t Be Your Best Clients

-Those early clients taught me a lot, but mostly they taught me what I didn’t want.
 The $50 logo client wanted seventeen revisions and called me at 10pm on weekends.
-The gift card restaurant never referred anyone and complained about the website for years after I’d finished it.
-Meanwhile, the one client I’d charged properly, a small software company that paid $2,000 for their site, sent me three referrals in the first year.
-Each of those referrals became bigger projects than the original.
+The gift card restaurant never referred anyone and complained for years.
+Meanwhile, the one client I’d charged properly sent me 3 referrals in the first year.
+Each became bigger than the original.

 Systems Beat Talent Every Time

 I know talented people who struggle financially.
 I know mediocre people who’ve built successful businesses.
 The difference isn’t luck.
 It’s systems.
-Talent gets you started.
-Systems get you paid consistently.

-When I was doing everything manually, I could handle maybe eight clients at a time before quality started slipping.
+When I was doing everything manually, I could handle maybe 8 clients at a time before quality started slipping.
 Emails would go unanswered for days.
 Invoices would go out late.
 Follow-ups would fall through the cracks.
 I was working constantly but dropping balls everywhere.

-Then I started systematizing.
-Templates for proposals.
-Automated follow-up sequences.
-A project management board where nothing gets lost.
-Recurring calendar blocks for different types of work.
-Within six months, I was handling fifteen clients with less stress than I’d had with five.
 The systems didn’t make me more talented.
 They made my talent more reliable.
-And reliability, more than brilliance, is what clients pay for.
+And honestly… reliability, more than brilliance, is what clients pay for.
 For the tools that enable this, see best project management tools for teams.

 Raise Your Prices Before You’re Ready

 I waited too long to raise my rates.
-By the time I finally did, I’d spent three years undercharging and attracting the wrong clients.
+By the time I finally did, I’d spent 3 years undercharging and attracting the wrong clients.
 The moment I increased my prices by 40%, something weird happened.
-I lost two clients who complained about the increase.
-I gained three new ones who never questioned the higher rate.

 Specialization Multiplies Your Value

-When I specialized in WordPress performance and monetization, everything changed.
-I could charge more because fewer people did exactly what I did.
-I could work faster because I solved the same types of problems repeatedly.
-I could market more effectively because my message was specific instead of vague.
 Instead of “I do digital marketing,” I could say “I help content sites load faster and make more money.”
 That specificity attracted clients who had exactly those problems and were willing to pay for solutions.
+For WordPress specifically, my WordPress freelancing guide covers specialization in depth.

 Your Network Is Your Net Worth

 The best opportunities I’ve had didn’t come from cold outreach or marketing.
 They came from people I’d helped years earlier.
 A client I did a $500 project for in 2015 referred me to a company that became a $40,000 annual retainer.
-A podcast guest I helped with technical issues introduced me to a partnership that still generates passive income today.
+That’s an 80x return on a single relationship.

 Saying No Is a Skill